 Is White Wine Keto Friendly?

 The good news is that there are plenty of ketogenic foods and drink alternatives you could switch to that provide the same satisfying feeling.
-When it comes to alcohol, there is a selection of tasty, award-winning wines you can be toasting to while still maintaining a ketogenic diet.
+When it comes to alcohol, there is a selection of tasty, award-winning wines you can enjoy while still maintaining a ketogenic diet.

 What is Keto?